shubhangi318/Data-Viz-with-IIP/README.md

 *******************

-Week 5: Finding principles of design in paintings/artworks <br />
+## Week 5: Finding design in artwork

+Challenge: Pick an artwork from any artist that you like.
+Write a one page write-up on the different design principles you see in the artwork.

+Opwn week 5 to find the presentation.